cflurin/homebridge-punt/README.md

 ### Simulator

-Homebridge-punt has an integrated simulator.
-To run homebridge-punt in simulator mode without connecting to the Fhem-Server, set "gateway": {"run": false}.
+Deactivate the gateway ("run": false) to run the simulator without connecting to the Fhem-Server.
 However the simulator can run simultaneously with the gateway.

 Type the simulator-address in your browser: